Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

   malformed, or if input is otherwise not as expected (for example, if the --username or --dynamic-x option is used but no username or dynamic-tag is present)
 ```
-But we get an error..
+But we get a `Token length exception` error..

 I removed `my_key:` from the beginning of the file ...but that didn't help.

-I then generated the hash again and used the `--username` flag with `hashcat`, ...but that didn't help either.
+I then generated the hash again and used the `--username` flag with `hashcat` ...but that didn't help either.

 I didn't know how to proceed, but then I thought: why make things complicated when they don't need to be.
 If John can do it let him finish the job!!
 ```bash